 24 YEARS LATER AND ABRAHAM HAS NO SEED.
 I repeat, it has been 24 years since

 “When Abram was ninety-nine years old, the Lord appeared to him and said, “I am God Almighty; walk before me faithfully and be blameless.
 Then I will make my covenant between me and you and will greatly increase your numbers.
 “Abram fell facedown, and God said to him, “As for me, this is my covenant with you: You will be the father of many nations” GENESIS 17:1-4 NIV.

 Yahweh says some more things, HOWEVER, I want you to listen to Abram’s response.
 Abraham fell face down; HE LAUGHED and said to himself, “Will a son be born to a man a hundred years old?
 Will Sarah bear a child at the age of ninety?”
 Genesis 17:17 NIV.
 We laugh and we fear and we give up, but Yahweh had not forgotten what he said 24 years prior to Abraham.
-He did keep his word but it was all in His timing!
+He did keep His word, for He is not a man that He should lie, but it was all in His timing!

 Hope in Hebrew means to TRUST.